t-l-xin/ip/docs/README.md

 ```

-6. You may then start typing your commands under the "Type ur command:" prompt.
+6. You may then start typing your commands under the "Type your command:" prompt.
 7. Refer to Features below for details of each command.

 ## Features